coffee-clang/cup/docs/design/SECURITY.md

 capability verifier inside cup.

-`manifest.txt` `format=2` is the package integrity inventory. cup verifies every declared regular-file digest, normalized mode, directory and admitted POSIX symbolic-link target, and rejects missing or undeclared package objects.
+`manifest.txt` `format=2` is the package integrity inventory. cup verifies every declared regular-file digest and normalized mode, every directory, and the exact target text of each POSIX symbolic link; each such link must also resolve inside the package to a regular file.
+Missing or undeclared objects are rejected.
 Windows package content cannot use symbolic links.
-Raw archive hardlink entries remain outside the consumer archive contract; hardlink inode sharing is not package identity.
+Raw archive hardlinks remain outside the consumer contract; hardlink inode sharing is not package identity.

 Commands use the shared package validation owners instead of implementing separate metadata or integrity rules.
 Full manifest hashing is reserved for integrity-sensitive paths such as